okanuregen/University-Database-System/README.md

 # University-Database-System
 <p>It is a online university system which allows users to see instructors - students - departments - courses - projects and their details.<br>
 I used PHP 7.3 and HTML/CSS for implementation.<br>
-Note: I worked with a partner in this project
+Note: I worked with a <a href="https://github.com/ozdemirmrtcn">partner</a> in this project
 </p>

 <p><h2>Install</h2>